Pardis (Paris) Miri

 Masters @ UC, San Diego

-Currently, I am a Computer Science PhD student at UC, Santa Cruz doing research in an interdisciplinary area of Human Commuter Interaction under supervision of Professor Katherine Isbister (main advisor), Professor Professor James Gross (co-advisor) , Professor Douglas Bonnet, and Professor Dimitris Achlioptas .
-My research interest focuses on improving emotion regulation via technology affordances (in particular haptics); design, implementation, and compatibility improvement of technology to facilitate intrinsic (self) emotion regulation.
+Currently, I am a Computer Science Ph.D. student at UC, Santa Cruz and a visiting scholar at Stanford University doing research in an interdisciplinary area of Human-Computer Interaction under the supervision of Professor Katherine Isbister James Gross, and Keith Marzullo.
+My research interest focuses on improving emotion regulation via technology affordances (in particular haptics).

 Author: Rosalind W. Picard Year: 2009 Link: http://rstb.royalsocietypublishing.org/content/364/1535/3575.short Theme of the paper: The importance of improvements of affective communication for autistic population to help them communicate their emotions.
 Important ultimate goal for autism: development of tools that help autistic people learn how to better understand and regulate their own ANS activation without having to share their internal… Continue Reading Future Affective Technology for Autism and Emotion Communication